Decoherence-Free Communication over Multiaccess Quantum Channels: Applications: Qutrit-Qutrit Input Case

-This means that in some situations we can approach the problem of deciding existence of a code more directly for $q=4,5$.
+This means that in some situations we can approach the problem of deciding the existence of a code more directly for $q=4,5$.
 Specifically, for $q=4$ we check whether $Q$ is product $2\otimes 2$.
 Positive answer resolves the matter on the spot.
-If the answer is negative, we need to check $\frakD$ for the decomposability .
+If the answer is negative, we need to check $\frakD$ for the decomposability.
 By analogy, if $q=5$ we check whether $P$ is $2\otimes 2$ product, if it is we immediately have a code, if not --- we test $\frakC$ for decomposability.
-Using this method we can easily show that $\lambda=-1$ and $\lambda=+1$ cannot belong to $\Lambda_{2\otimes 2}$ at the same time.
-We call this impossibility the {\it uniqueness} of DFS.
-We state this fact as follows: \begin{theorem}{Observation} $2\otimes 2$ DFS for the considered noise model in case of $d=3$ is unique. \end{theorem}
+Using this method we can easily show that $\lambda=-1$ and $\lambda=+1$ cannot be solution to (6) at the same time.
+We call this impossibility the {\it uniqueness} of a DFC.
+We state this fact as follows: \begin{rem} A $2\otimes 2$ DFC for the considered noise model in case of $d=3$ is unique. \end{rem} Interestingly, the uniqueness is more powerful as the following holds true (for the proof see \cite{my}): \begin{rem} If there is a $2\otimes 2$ DFC for $d=3$ there exists no code corresponding to other values of $\lambda$. \end{rem}